Digital Vignette Slovenia

 Choosing the right vehicle class

-• Class 1: This includes motorcycles and motor scooters.
+• Class 1: This includes motorcycles and scooters.
 The decisive factor is whether they are single-track, meaning all their wheels are arranged one behind the other.

-One more tip: if you are unsure which class your vehicle falls into, it is worth checking the relevant list published by the Slovenian motorway company DARS.
-There you will find a (non-exhaustive) list of vehicles and their corresponding classes.
-You can also find more information in our articles on vehicle classes and tolls in Slovenia.
+And one more tip: If you're not sure which class your vehicle falls into, it's worth taking a look at the relevant list from the Slovenian motorway company DARS.
+Here you will find a (non-exhaustive) list of vehicles and their corresponding classes.
+You can also find further information in our article on vehicle classes and tolls in Slovenia.

-The cost of the vignette in Slovenia
+How much does the vignette cost in Slovenia

 Penalty for driving without a vignette

-Can you avoid the motorways in Slovenia?
+Can you bypass the motorways in Slovenia?

 Milena Paasch